andrercardoso/TicTacToe_learner/README.md

 # TicTacToe_learner
-Python system which learns how to play Tic tac toe trough Reinforcement Learning
+Python system which learns how to play Tic Tac Toe through Reinforcement Learning